kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 To repeat myself for the sake of emphasis:
 Note to anyone wanting this device for tobacco, marijuana, coca, or similar uses: You'll not have ANY support from me for purposes not intended to make the world a better place.
 Don't even try to get my support for those type purposes that make the world a worse place rather than better.
 Notice the period at the end of that statement.
-<p align="center">Plans and Arduino sketch for the training aid under GNU General Public License
+<p align="center">Plans and Arduino sketch for the training aid under GNU General Public License.
 This project is made possible in large part by DoSpace, a privately owned, non-profit technology library/makerspace in Omaha, NE.</p>